 Personal Formation Track:(10 Credits) - Led by Maureen Menard and staff team

-Orientation Intensive: Cape Town, South Africa 2020 February 21 Friday (arrival) to March 1 Sunday (after lunch departure).
+Orientation Intensive: Cape Town, South Africa 2020 February 21 Friday (arrival) to February 28 Friday (transport can drop you at the airport by 12.00).

 Module 1: March 30 to June 19, 2020 (8 credits): Spiritual Formation/Learning from Friends of the Past